Monday - Interview with a Wiki Ninja

 This is a truly legendary document, detailing the best practices for Sharepoint 2013, which I highly recommend everyone even slightly interested in Sharepoint should bookmark.

-Ignoring the addition of tags, this week's smallest but valuable tweak was from Pratik Vyas [MVP] to his own article, Breadcrumbs shows wrong URL
+Ignoring the addition of tags, this week's smallest but valuable tweak was to Breadcrumbs shows wrong URL by Pratik Vyas [MVP]

 Firstly, this article is also a great example of what we encourage everyone to use the TechNet Wiki for.